moorepants/dissertation/_sources/acknowledgements.txt

 multi-body dynamics course in the Winter of 2006.
 Along the way he has not only always been there for me academically in every way, but become a great friend and we've worked together on many projects together outside our academic lives.

+This material is partially based upon work supported by the National Science Foundation under Grant No. 0928339.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.